alejandro-cobo/torchinfo.nvim/README.md

 }
 ```

-This plugins imports all the ```torch.nn.Module``` classes and tries to instantiate
+This plugin imports all the ```torch.nn.Module``` classes from the input file
-them.
-This means that only classes with defined default parameters are selected.
+and tries to instantiate them.
+This means that only classes with defined
+default parameters are selected.

 For example, given the following python file:
 ```python